-There is no overarching statutory regulation of private sector letting or managing agents in England or any legal requirement for them to belong to a trade association, although many letting and managing agents submit to voluntary regulation.
-Growth in the private rented sector (it is now the second biggest tenure in the country after home ownership) means that standards of accommodation, rent levels and the lack of regulation is generating increased attention.
+There is currently no overarching statutory regulation of private sector letting or managing agents in England, nor is there any legal requirement for them to belong to a trade association, although many letting and managing agents do submit to voluntary regulation.

 Commons Briefing papers SN06000